-Eligibility to apply:

-A person under the age of 20 years may apply for Discretionary Entrance provided that he or she:

-- (a) is a citizen or permanent resident of New Zealand or a citizen of Australia; and - (b) does not meet the University Entrance standard; and - (c) has achieved a minimum of 24 points in the International Baccalaureate but has not been awarded the Diploma; or - (d) has received schooling to at least New Zealand Year 12 (or its equivalent overseas), and has obtained a minimum of 72 credits at Level 2 NCEA including a minimum of 14 credits in each of four subjects, three of which must be approved subjects, and a number of Merits and Excellences, or equivalent; and - (e) has met the literacy and numeracy standards required for University Entrance, or their equivalents; and - (f) i. has not completed Year 13 at a New Zealand secondary school; or - ii. has undertaken study in Year 13 at a New Zealand secondary school, but has not attempted to qualify for University Entrance.
+- 2. Eligibility to apply: A person under the age of 20 years may apply for Discretionary Entrance provided that he or she: - (a) is a citizen or permanent resident of New Zealand or a citizen of Australia; and - (b) does not meet the University Entrance standard; and - (c) has achieved a minimum of 24 points in the International Baccalaureate but has not been awarded the Diploma; or - (d) has received schooling to at least New Zealand Year 12 (or its equivalent overseas), and has obtained a minimum of 72 credits at Level 2 NCEA including a minimum of 14 credits in each of four subjects, three of which must be approved subjects, and a number of Merits and Excellences, or equivalent; and - (e) has met the literacy and numeracy standards required for University Entrance, or their equivalents; and - (f) has: - i. not completed Year 13 at a New Zealand secondary school; or - ii. undertaken study in Year 13 at a New Zealand secondary school, but has not attempted to qualify for University Entrance. - 3.
+Any applicant against whom a decision is given under Section E may appeal to the Assistant Vice-Chancellor (Academic).
+The appeal must be lodged in writing with the University Grievance Advisor within 10 working days of the decision or such longer period as the Assistant Vice-Chancellor (Academic) may determine.
+A person whose application is declined by the Assistant Vice-Chancellor (Academic) may appeal to the New Zealand Qualifications Authority, whose decision in the matter is final.

 Further information, regulations and application forms may be obtained from the nearest secondary school or University Liaison Office.
-Applications with the applicable fee must be made not later than two weeks prior to the official course start date.
+Applications with the applicable fee must be made before 10 December.
+Late applications will be considered on a case-by-case basis.